-The "Nouveau Salon des Cent" portfolio consists of a
+The "Nouveau Salon des Cent" portfolio consists of a hundred

-time, from 24 different countries including China, Japan, Mexico,
+our time, from 24 different countries including China, Japan, Mexico,

 Brazil, Zimbabwe, the United-States and most of the European countries,